onlyurei/knockout-spa/README.md

 * No any grunt/gulp/watcher tasks required during development - you debug directly the exact same JS/CSS/HTML file you edit in the IDE.
 Only build task required for production is the RequireJS r.js optimizer task that's already predefined in build.js.
 Just figure out a config-based way to serve the assets from /build for production.
 * Organized folder structure to help you stay sane for organizing and reusing JS, CSS, HTML.
 * Using Knockout 3.3.0+ so ready for Knockout's flavor of web component and custom tags http://knockoutjs.com/documentation/component-overview.html .
-* All documentation are in the major dependencies' own homepages, so that you don't need to completely learn a new framework:
+* All documentation are in the major dependencies' own homepages, so that you don't need to completely learn a new framework (learn and practice frontend development skills, not specific giant framework and tooling skills):
   * Knockout (MVVM) http://knockoutjs.com
   * Require (Module Organizer/Loader/Optimizer) http://requirejs.org
   * Director (Router) https://github.com/flatiron/director